SkoolNotes/Taproot/2020BIO101/KBxGelElectrophoresisPrep.md

 >	1.  **Write and submit** a brief  (1 paragraph) summary of what you've learned and include links to your sources.

+Agarose is made from red seaweed, and is md